 This estimated personal budget is to help you plan.
-Once you have the identified the actual costs of your care this will become your actual personal budget, and clearly identify the amount you will receive as a direct payment.
-If you receive other services these will be shown separately, for example because you attend a day centre that DCC pays direct.
+Once you have identified the actual costs of your care this will become your actual personal budget, and clearly identify the amount you will receive as a direct payment.
+If you receive other services these will be shown separately, for example, because you attend a day centre that we pay direct.

-A financial assessment will tell you how much you must pay Devon County Council – we call this a contribution.
+A financial assessment will tell you how much you must pay us – we call this a contribution.
 This contribution must be paid from your own private bank account, you can’t use your direct payment to pay your contribution.

 Jo’s actual budget of £155 per week is the amount used to calculate Jo’s contribution, which Jo pays from their personal funds.

 What can I use a direct payment for?

 A direct payment is intended to give you flexibility and control to meet your own care needs.
 You may want to do things differently from the way a care agency provides a service, however, it’s important that you only use a direct payment to meet the outcomes as described as eligible for support from us in your assessment.

 Jo wants support to go to a leisure centre once a week, however the assessment says that the money should be used to get ready for work and prepare meals.
 So the money can’t be used for this purpose.

 If you’re unsure if your own plans would be considered by us as an appropriate and cost-effective way to meet your needs, we would recommend you talk things through with one of our social care assessors.
 We will give you the contact details of who to talk to about your own personal needs and plans in your assessment.

 If you are interested in having direct payments